-When huge diamonds are discovered, it’s kind of a big deal.
+When huge diamonds (raw diamond) are discovered, it’s kind of a big deal.
 That’s why one of the recent discoveries made by diamond company known as Lucara Diamond Corp. is making headlines this week.

 The company was taking on business as usual, mining for diamonds in the Karowe Mine in Botswana, when it suddenly came across a massive 1,111-carat gem-quality diamond.
 It measures in at 65mm x 56mm x 40mm in size.